Toggle: English / Spanish

 Other treatments may include:

-- Antibiotics are given if there are signs of infection.
+- Antibiotics if there are signs of infection.
 Severe infections may require the shunt to be removed.

 - A procedure called endoscopic third ventriculostomy (ETV), which relieves pressure without replacing the shunt.